 The main types of memory cards for video cameras are:

-1. SD cards, which are used for shooting with your standard DSLR level cameras.
+- SD cards, which are used for shooting with your standard DSLR-level cameras.

-2. MicroSD cards, which are used for shooting with smaller devices like smartphones, GoPro and Drone cameras.
+- MicroSD cards are used for shooting with smaller devices like smartphones, GoPro, and Drone cameras.

-3. CompactFlash and XQD cards, which are used for higher-end DSLR, mirrorless cameras, and smaller cinema cameras.
+- CompactFlash and XQD cards are used for higher-end DSLR, mirrorless, and smaller cinema cameras.

-4. SSD Cards, which are used for the bigger, high-end cinema cameras like RED, Sony, Panasonic and ARRI cinema cameras.
+- SSD Cards are used for bigger, high-end cinema cameras like RED, Sony, Panasonic, and ARRI.

-Before we get into which memory cards are the best for which camera, we’ll have a look at how at some general things you should consider before purchasing a memory card, like compatibility, which sizes you should consider and their read and write speeds (and why they are important).
+Before we get into which memory cards are the best for which camera, we’ll look at some general things you should consider before purchasing a memory card, like compatibility, which sizes you should consider, and their read and write speeds (and why they are essential).

-After that, we’ll dive deeper into each of these categories and learn about their varying strengths and weaknesses.
+After that, we’ll dive deeper into these categories and learn about their strengths and weaknesses.

 This guide is great if you’re like me, and have always seen memory cards as an amazing miracle you are happy exists, but have never really questioned why you need them or how they work.